Ducks Unlimited Canada

 If you are struggling to identify the characteristic wetland plant species, an entire section of the guide has been dedicated to common wetland plants.
 This section provides identification tips, photographs of the plants at various life stages and a confirmation of the types of wetlands the plant occupies as habitat.

-A webinar featuring information on how to use the field guide can be viewed here.
+For a closer review of the Alberta Wetland Classification System Field Guide, please watch our online training video.
 You can either download your copy of the field guide for free or purchase a hardcopy from our publications page.
 Please note that there are some changes, such as the addition of saline fens, which have been incorporated into this guidebook and are anticipated in future updates of the AWCS.

 For more information about this project and how you can participate, please contact the project lead: